 We conduct affordability assessments because we are a responsible lender.
 It's important for us so that we ensure the loan is manageable for you and to help you avoid running into difficulties.

-For each loan application, your agent will attempt to verify your stated income with a credit reference agency, but if this is not possible, you will need to provide supporting documents.
-We need to make sure that your loan is affordable, not just today, but for the full life of the loan.
+For each loan application, we will attempt to verify your stated income with a credit reference agency, but if this is not possible, you will need to provide supporting documents.
+We need to make sure that your loan is affordable, not just today, but for the full term of the loan.

 What documents will I need to provide?